wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_event.rst

 If multiple maps are produced within the defined temporal window, these are then combined, as first by sensors, to generate a maximum extent map (S1 max extent and S2 max extent maps) representing the union of all flooded areas detected across the available scenes.
 When flood maps are successfully generated from both S1 and S2 data (i.e., optical data is available and not affected by cloud coverage), the service merges the two outputs into a single map representing the maximum flood extent detected by either source.
 In this case, a comparative map is also generated to highlight areas of agreement and difference between SAR- and optical-derived flood maps.
 This map uses the following legend: no data (0); no flood (1); one map flood, the other one not flood (2); one map flood, the other one no data (3), both maps flood (4); permanent water (5).

+This service is provided by CIMA Research Foundation.

 .. figure:: ../_static/flood_event/2_example_colombia.png
     :alt: Flood Extent Mapping example in Colombia